 Stuart Clues holds the position of Red Tape Reduction Coordinator within the Office of the Coordinator-General.
 Stuart has senior industry experience across Tasmania's key sectors from banking to building; transport to industrial relations.

 Stuart holds both a Bachelor of Business degree specialising in industrial law from the University of Tasmania and an MBA from Monash University.

 Stuart is familiar with the challenges across all regions of the state, after spending the first 20 years of his life in the north of Tasmania and the second 20 years in the south.
 His previous role was as Executive Director of the Housing Industry Association (HIA).

 Prior to HIA, Stuart was a senior executive with the Trust Bank which operated in Tasmania for over 150 years with branches in most Tasmanian towns and communities.
 He is also actively involved with the Make-a-Wish Foundation which supports children with life threatening illnesses.

 Stuart is currently Vice Chair of the University of Tasmania Foundation and a Governor with the university which oversees the scholarship programs for talented young Tasmanians and capital fund raising projects for the university.

 Reducing red tape is often about dealing with the day to day regulations that burden small businesses through being duplicative, heavy handed or serve no apparent purpose.

 Stuart is a strong advocate for regulatory reform for small business.
 He has been working with both industry associations and the small business sector to resolve those micro reform issues that cumulatively frustrate and stifle businesses.

 More information on the Red Tape Reduction Project

-Min Harman is Project Director, Cradle Mountain Master Plan.
-Min will drive this project forward by progressing detailed economic and environmental feasibility studies to ensure that the best long term transport solution is found for Cradle Mountain and to facilitate further investment in this iconic site.
+Andrew McPhee is the Project Director for the Cradle Mountain Master Plan.
+Andrew will drive this project forward to ensure that the best long term transport solution is found for Cradle Mountain and to facilitate further investment in this iconic site.